Hexagrammidae: Characteristics

-Hexagrammidae have cirrhi but do not have ridges or spines on their heads, They have between one and five lateral lines and may have cycloid or ctenoid scales.
+Hexagrammidae have cirri but do not have ridges or spines on their heads, They have between one and five lateral lines and may have cycloid or ctenoid scales.
 There is a single dorsal fin which is notched and contains between 16 and 28 spines and 11 and 30 soft rays.
 There is a single spine and 5 soft rays in the pelvic fin.
 The front nostril on each side of the snout is well developed but the rear nostril may be absent or if it is there it is merely a small pore.
 The anal fin may have upn to 3 spines, or there may be no spines, and 6 or 7 soft rays.
 There is no swimbladder.
-The largest species is the lingcod (Ophiodon elongatus)which has a maximum publsihed total length of 152 cm but typically they are 50 cm or less in length.
+The largest species is the lingcod (Ophiodon elongatus)which has a maximum published total length of 152 cm but typically they are 50 cm or less in length.

 Distribution and habitat

 Hexagrammidae is endemic to the North Pacific Ocean where they are found in the subarctic and temperate regions, with a single species, the whitespotted greenling Hexagrammos stelleri, being found in the Arctic Ocean too.
 They occur from the intertidal zone to as deep as 600 m but most are found in waters of depths of less than 200 m on the continental shelf.